HarshadRanganathan/eth-web3-contract-sample/README.md

 ### Get Free Ether For Your Account

-Deploying your contracts and executing tansactions on it will cost you some ethers.
+Deploying your contracts and executing transactions on it will cost you some ethers.

 Hence, we need to first add some ethers for your account before proceeding to the next steps.